mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 because they are cluster-side solutions and they help to improve security of the cluster overall.

-In the modern world unilateral solutions aren't effective enough and can hide security issues known as
+In the modern world, unilateral solutions aren't effective enough and can hide security issues known as
 [Security through obscurity](https://en.m.wikipedia.org/wiki/Security_through_obscurity).
 In order to avoid it it's necessary to integrate